-Next, a member of the research team will contact you to arrange a time to complete your neuropsychological assessment.
-We will also make a plan for your assessment at this time.
-We will decide whether your assessment will be done face-to-face or by video call and whether you will need a translator to help you.
+Next, a member of the research team will contact you to arrange a time to complete your child's neuropsychological assessment.
+We will also make a plan for their assessment at this time.
+We will decide whether the assessment will be done face-to-face or by video call and whether your child will need a translator to help them.